Date of Degree

 Copyright 2009 Carissa Marie Rocheleau

 Rocheleau, Carissa Marie.
-"Pesticide exposure and risk of hypospadias: assessment and the adequacy of exposure measurements." dissertation, University of Iowa, 2009.
+"Pesticide exposure and risk of hypospadias: assessment and the adequacy of exposure measurements."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.